bbd-grad-levelups/Bean-Enthusiasts/README.md

 ## How to download, install and run the Java application.

 #### Assumptions
-(1) The user has WSL installed.
+1. The user has WSL installed.
 (Assumed that the user is using Windows)

 ### Instructions
-(1) Navigate to the BeanEnthusiasts GitRepo
+1. Navigate to the BeanEnthusiasts GitRepo
-(2) On the right of the page, click on "Releases"
-    *Please ensure, you are in the lastest release.
+2. On the right of the page, click on `Releases` *Please ensure, you are in the lastest release.
-(3) Once in "Releases", go to "Assests"
+3. Once in `Releases`, go to `Assests`
-(4) Download the ".deb" file
+4. Download the `.deb` file
-(5) Once installed.
-Save the file in a directory that can be accessed by WSL (6) Navigate to the directory, that you have saved the file in (7) Run "cd /opt/beanclient/bin"
+5. Once installed.
+Save the file in a directory that can be accessed by WSL
+6. Navigate to the directory, that you have saved the file in
+7. Run `cd /opt/beanclient/bin`
-(8) Run "./BeanClient"
+8. Run `./BeanClient`